If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 My first suggestion is to buy discounted Disney gift cards to build your Disney savings fund.
 BJ’s Wholesale Club sells $100 Disney gift cards for $96 on their website.

-You DON’T need to be a member to purchase these gift cards, and there are no tax or shipping charges added to the total cost!
+You can get an online BJ’s membership for only $10 and there are no tax or shipping charges added to the total cost!
 So right away, here is an easy way to save 4% off the cost of your trip.

 Use a Rewards Card to Pay for Your Purchase